-Duradry Wash helps clean your skin thoroughly, so when you apply Duradry AM in the morning or Durady PM at night, their active ingredients get better access to your sweat glands.
-It works much better than your average soap because it cleans away the sort of soapy residue other body washes can leave behind.
+Duradry Wash helps clean your skin thoroughly, so when you apply Duradry AM in the morning or Duradry PM at night, their active ingredients get better access to your sweat glands.
+It works much better than your average antiperspirant soap because it cleans away the sort of soapy residue other body washes leave behind.

 - Panthenol: Panthenol has anti-inflammatory properties that help prevent skin irritation.
-Plus, Panthenol can also improve a skin’s hydration and smooth appearance.
+Plus, it also hydrates and smoothens skin.

 - Cocamidopropyl Betaine: A naturally derived coconut-based cleanser that helps wash away residue on your skin.

 - Coco-Glucoside: A natural cleanser that helps increase the foaming capacity of soap and is considered gentle enough for all skin types.